MosleyJD65109/Movies-ETL/README.md

 ## Summary

-A JSON file and 2 Kaggle files were extracted, then transformed, and joined.
-A movies and ratings file were loaded into a database for the hack-a-thon event.
+The hack-a-thon event was complete upon loading the movies and ratings data into tables in the movies database.
+The data that was extracted, transformed, and loaded was comprised of a JSON file and 2 Kaggle files.